Month: October 2024

 How could this research potentially benefit society?

-Many distinguished researchers, some from Imperial College London, have outlined a roadmap for quantum computing that will benefit society on multiple levels.
-As an early career researcher, I wish to use this opportunity to amplify my own understanding of “benefit” and emphasise the value of curiosity-driven research
+Many researchers, some from Imperial College London, have published a roadmap to highlight how quantum computing will benefit society on multiple levels.
+As an early career researcher, I want to broaden my understanding and emphasise the value of curiosity-driven research.

 Throughout history, many of humanity’s most fundamental discoveries and inventions have emerged not from immediate practical concerns but from a simple yet profound desire “to understand.”
-Researchers often rise each day with a passion for uncovering the mysteries of nature.
-While they may not explicitly aim to benefit society, their contributions have frequently had lasting and transformative impacts.
+Researchers have a passion for uncovering the mysteries of nature and often their contributions have frequently had lasting and transformative impacts.

 A clear example is Geoffrey Hinton, a recent Nobel Prize recipient (Physics, 2024) who continued to work on neural networks and deep learning at a time when the field was nearly dormant and out of favour.
-(I can imagine the discussions with him at social receptions and conference dinners!)
 By purely utilitarian standards, he might have been expected to abandon the field; however, his curiosity drove him to persist—and today, AI is revolutionising our world.
-Numerous examples from history demonstrate how researchers, motivated by curiosity rather than immediate practicality and glory, have made groundbreaking contributions.

 What are the next steps in your research?
 Are there any challenges ahead?